 Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

-metapack — by Daeyoung Lim, a year ago
+metapack — by Daeyoung Lim, 2 years ago

 Bayesian Meta-Analysis and Network Meta-Analysis